 What will you do if you raise more than the funds needed for the Wi-Fi connections?

 Digital poverty is also an issue in the refugee families who rely on benefits.
-Our stretch goal is a further £3,200 to buy Chromebooks for the children in the families, prioritising those in secondary school with major exams ahead.
+Remaining funds will buy Chromebooks for the children in the families, prioritising those in secondary school with major exams ahead.
 (If you have a spare, working laptop with camera, please let us know.)

 We’re grateful to the generous supporters who have already provided us with laptops for a number of the people seeking asylum and teenage children.
 However, we are still in need of more devices as more asylum seekers arrive and to ensure students can participate in lessons from home if they need to quarantine or schools close again.